The Englishman Who Went up a Hill but Came down a Mountain: Writing

 In the script there is a joke which is not obvious to non-Welsh speakers.
 A mechanic is asked about a nondescript broken part he has removed from a car, and replies "Well I don't know the English word, but in Welsh we call it a be'chi'ngalw."
 In Welsh, be'chi'ngalw is a placeholder name, like "whatchamacallit" or "thingamajig" in English.
 It literally means "what [do] you call?", and is a contracted form of "beth dych chi'n galw".
 The joke is made obvious in the novel published after the film's release.

 Release

-The film grossed $11 million in the United States and Canada and $21 million worldwide.
+The film grossed $11 million in the United States and Canada, £1.5 million in the United Kingdom and $21 million worldwide.